 If you love to see flowers all year round in a bonsai, then the Fukien tea is for you.
 This tree often produces attractive white-colored blossoms, almost every month.
 Tiny dark-green leaves with white dots make it more eye-catching even when there is no blossom on the tree.
-That’s why I’ve included this in the list of top 5 best indoor Bonsai trees that people love.
+That’s why I’ve included this in the list of the top 5 best indoor Bonsai trees that people love.

 When the flowers aged, they turned into colorful small berries.
 You can expect them in early summer.

 Sculpting a Fukien tea into a characteristic bonsai design is a bit tricky.
-So this tree isn’t ideal for the beginners.
+So this tree isn’t ideal for beginners.
 But you’ll get a huge reward after all the effort you gave.
 A beautiful Fukien Bonsai, full of white little flowers will calm down your mind.